jameshetfielder/merge_sort_project/README.md

 ## Description

-With this projects, I promoted on Data Types and Algorithms in [patika.dev Data Types and Algorithms](https://app.patika.dev/courses/veri-yapilari-ve-algoritmalar)
+With this project, I promoted on Data Types and Algorithms in [patika.dev Data Types and Algorithms](https://app.patika.dev/courses/veri-yapilari-ve-algoritmalar)

 ___